Vicky McClure

-McClure is also well-known for her role as Karen White in ITV's Broadchurch, and other roles such as in Filth and Wisdom (2008), Hummingbird (2013), Svengali (2013), and The Replacement (2017).
+McClure is also well known for her role as Karen White in ITV's Broadchurch, and other roles such as in Filth and Wisdom (2008), Hummingbird (2013), Svengali (2013), and The Replacement (2017).

 Early life

 Vicky Lee McClure was born on 8 May 1983 in the Wollaton area of Nottingham.
 Her father was a joiner and her mother was a hairdresser.
 She has an elder sister, Jenny.
 McClure was educated at Fernwood School.
-From the age of three she took dance lessons, and auditioned for the Central Junior Television Workshop when she was 11.
+From the age of three she took dance lessons, and she auditioned for the Central Junior Television Workshop when she was 11.
 Unsuccessful on her first attempt, she was recalled a week later after another child dropped out.
 While there, she was coached and mentored by fellow Nottingham-born actress Samantha Morton.
 McClure successfully auditioned for entry to the Italia Conti Academy of Theatre Arts aged 16, but her family could not afford the tuition fees, and she remained at the Workshop.

 Career

-Television and film

 At 15, she was asked to audition for a part in Shane Meadows's independent film A Room for Romeo Brass.
 The youngest to audition, she was called back, and gained the role of Ladine Brass.
 She secured an agent, but achieved no parts for four years.
 After starting a drama foundation course at the local college on leaving school, she left to work in retail, initially for H. Samuel and then Dorothy Perkins.
 Aged 19 she gave up her acting ambitions for 12 months, but then took a part-time office job in Nottingham to allow her to audition for parts, mostly in London.

 After an 18-month period of taking walk-on parts in soaps and daytime TV, McClure then worked on the This is England film and mini-series from 2006 until 2015, portraying the role of Lorraine "Lol" Jenkins.
 In an April 2007 interview with Time Out, McClure spoke of Meadows approaching her for the role while she was in a pub with Andrew Shim.
 She described the making of the film, which was highly improvised, as "constant laughing and jokes".
 In 2011, her performance as Lorraine "Lol" Jenkins in This is England '86 won her the British Academy Television Award for Best Actress and the Royal Television Society Award for Best Actress.

-McClure co-starred in the London-based comedy film Filth and Wisdom, the first feature film directed by Madonna.
+McClure co-starred in the 2008 London-based comedy film Filth and Wisdom, the first feature film directed by Madonna.
 She admitted to being slightly star-struck upon first meeting Madonna, "I tried to act as cool as possible but inside I'm like, "Oh my God; there's Madonna!"
 You can't help it".
 The film premièred at the Berlin International Film Festival on 13 February 2008.